slopp/snowreport/README.md

 Report result: https://datastudio.google.com/reporting/136a93b3-8070-410a-a884-f0f657307d12

-I've built this same pipeline in [R](https://github.com/slopp/scheduledsnow) and [GCP](https://github.com/slopp/embed-snow), but this time is a little different, but kind of the same.
+I've built this same pipeline in [R](https://github.com/slopp/scheduledsnow) and [GCP](https://github.com/slopp/embed-snow).
+This time is a little different, but kind of the same.

 ![dagster image](./snowreportdagster.png)